hoothin/PagetualGuide/docs/rules/listenUrlChange.md

 # listenUrlChange
->Refresh script after url changed.
+>Refresh the script after the URL changes.

 Example:
 --